 Chai spice ingredients

-To make your chai spice tea, you need the following ingredients:
+To make our chai spice mix, you need the following ingredients:

 Cinnamon adds a slightly bitter medicinal taste to the drink.
 Since it is extracted from the bark of a tree, you'll taste the natural, earthy flavour of plants if you add cinnamon.
 It has many health benefits, from lowering blood sugar to reducing heart disease risk.

 Ginger provides a peppery, spicy edge to the drink.
-You'll want to add ginger for the 'wake me up’ buzz.
+You'll want to add ginger for that 'wake me up' buzz.

 Cloves increase the intensity of spices added to the drink and add a deep, rich warmth to the blend.
 It also has plenty of antioxidants, which can protect cells in your body.